 Teacher Certification is obtained after the candidate has completed the certification program he/she has been enrolled in and has passed the appropriate TExES exams.
 To obtain Texas Teacher Certification, candidates must complete an on-line Application for Certification and submit it to the State Board for Educator Certification.
 Information for the application process is available in the Teacher Certification Office.

 The Certification Officer will review the candidate's application to ensure that all program requirements have been successfully completed.
 The application will be forwarded by the Certification Officer to the State Board of Educator Certification.
 ALL HOLDS MUST BE CLEARED BEFORE THE CERTIFICATION CAN BE FORWARDED TO THE STATE BOARD.
 The Teacher Certificate will be issued by the State Board of Educator Certification.

 All certificates issued by the State are Five (5) -Year Renewable certificates.
 The individual holding the certificate must submit documentation to the State every five (5) years showing that he/she has completed the required clock hours of professional development activities relating to his/her area of certification.

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and a Bilingual Emphasis (BSIS)
+- Bachelor of Science in Elementary Education and Teaching with a Bilingual Emphasis (BS)

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and an Early Learning Emphasis (BSIS)
+- Bachelor of Science in Elementary Education and Teaching with an Early Learning Emphasis (BS)

-- Bachelor of Science in Interdisciplinary Studies with a major in Elementary Education with EC-6 Certification and a Special Education Emphasis (BSIS)
+- Bachelor of Science in Elementary Education and Teaching with a Special Education Emphasis (BS)